wind_farm_property_1440x350

 Purpose

-Our purpose is to manage and improve the sustainable coexistence of Queensland landholders, rural and regional communities, and the energy and resources industries.
+Our purpose is to manage and improve the sustainable coexistence of Queensland landholders, regional communities, and the resources and renewable energy industries.

 Vision

-Our vision is to be the trusted leader and facilitator of sustainable coexistence between landholders, regional communities and the energy and resources industries.
+Our vision is to be the trusted leader and facilitator of sustainable coexistence between landholders, regional communities, and the resources and renewable energy industries.

 Annual Reports